Backpacking – preparations

 Do you take medication regularly?
 Please clarify with the doctor the intake of them.
 The timing for taking your medicine must often be coordinated to time differences.
 This applies in particular for medication to lower the blood pressure or for anticoagulants, cortisone and contraceptive pills.

-Also interesting: Travelling Vietnam by motorbike – an epic journey in Southeast Asia
+If you like to travel by motorbike this article might interest you: Travelling Vietnam by motorbike – an epic journey in Southeast Asia

 Travel First-Aid Kit